agiratech/go_vs_ruby_metrics/README.md

 No wonder, Golang performance is much better on the give situation.

-#agiratech team want to ensure the  results are measured better, so we executed the same process in AWS boxes (c4.xlarge & c4.2xlarge.
+Agiratech team want to ensure the  results are measured better, so we executed the same process in AWS boxes (c4.xlarge & c4.2xlarge.

 Checkout for golang code in master branch and Ruby code in rails branch.